 ISO/TC 46/SC11 has published three pieces of work related to metadata for records.
 These are known as the ISO 23081 series.

-The first ISO 23081-1:2006 Information and documentation - Records management processes - Metadata for records - Part 1: Principles is a principles-based standard which links requirements for metadata to the core professional statements in the foundational ISO 15489-1.
+The first ISO 23081-1:2017 Information and documentation - Records management processes - Metadata for records - Part 1: Principles is a principles-based standard that links requirements for metadata to the core professional statements in the foundational ISO 15489-1.

-The second ISO 23081-2:2009 Information and documentation -- Managing metadata for records — Part 2: Conceptual and implementation issues is a practical approach to implementation, providing discussion on implementation options, managing metadata and a conceptual model for defining metadata elements for records.
+The second ISO 23081-2:2021 Information and documentation — Metadata for managing records — Part 2: Conceptual and implementation issues is a practical approach to implementation, providing discussion on implementation options, managing metadata, and a conceptual model for defining metadata elements for records.

 Distinct from simply describing digital records, these standards ensure that the actions taken on records are appropriately defined and managed.
-Being able to tell the story about who did what, to which digital object is the core to reliable digital communications.
+Being able to tell the story about who did what, and to which digital object is the core of reliable digital communications.

-These standards are focussed firmly on the future.
-The intent is to enable innovation in the way the market designs business solutions for managing records and to enable organisations to develop the records solutions that suit their specific requirements and implement them using innovative technical solutions.
+These standards are focused firmly on the future.
+The intent is to enable innovation in the way the market designs business solutions for managing records and to enable organizations to develop records solutions that suit their specific requirements and implement them using innovative technical solutions.